IamArmanNikkhah/eft-conformal-fov-360/documentation/FINAL_EXAM_README.txt

 Then run evaluate system for Final Exam task of week 4: python -m scripts.evaluate_system --user_id <val_user_id>

-Outside of the print results as 3 graphs for each horizon will also be in:
+Outside of the printed results to console, 3 graphs for each horizon will also be in:
 <repo_path>/eft-conformal-fov-360/results/eval_user_<id>_prefetch.png
 <repo_path>/eft-conformal-fov-360/results/eval_user_<id>_deadline.png